-Prior to the 2000 , 2004 and 2008 presidential elections, the online Slate magazine surveyed its staff to find out how they intended to vote.
-In each of these elections, large proportions of the staff declared their intention to vote for the Democratic candidate, with 96 percent supporting Barack Obama in the 2008 presidential election.
+Prior to the 2000 , 2004 , 2008 and 2012 presidential elections, the online Slate magazine surveyed its staff to find out how they intended to vote.
+In each of these elections, more than three-fourths of the staff declared their intention to vote for the Democratic candidate, with 96 percent supporting Barack Obama in the 2008 presidential election.

 More than three-fourths (29, or 76%) listed Democratic candidate Al Gore as their top choice in 2000, compared to just 10.5 percent (4) who planned on voting for Republican George W. Bush.
 Eight percent (3) said they were supporting Green candidate Ralph Nader; five percent (2) reported backing Libertarian candidate Harry Browne.